-For your baby’s first few days of life, you should already use vitamin D supplements.
+You should already use vitamin D supplements for your baby’s first few days of life.
 Breastfed babies should receive the daily recommended amount of 400 IU until they reach 12 months old.

-A lot of different food is fortified with vitamin D like milk, yogurt, cereal, and orange juice.
+Many different foods are fortified with vitamin D like milk, yogurt, cereal, and orange juice.
 However, some infants only consume breast milk every day without eating other kinds of food.

 This won’t be enough for vitamin D, so the American Academy of Pediatrics (AAP) strongly recommends that babies receive vitamin D supplements to make up for this.